-A diameter of oil emulsion drops is 0,5 $\mu$ m, volume - 6 10-14 ml, while surface area amounts to 8 $\cdot$ 10-9 cm.
-1 ml oil may produce 15 $\cdot$ 10-12 drops, a total area of which amounts to 12 m.
-Oil spilled in the sea produces $10^{-4}$ cm slick for 40-100 hours, which disappears from the sea surface within 24 hours.
+A diameter of oil emulsion drops is 0,5 μ m, volume - 6 10-14 ml, while surface area amounts to 8 \cdot 10-9 cm2.
+1 ml oil may produce 15 \cdot 10-12 drops, a total area of which amounts to 12 m2.
+Oil spilled in the sea produces 10-4 cm slick for 40-100 hours, which disappears from the sea surface within 24 hours.

 The Black Sea is considered as one of the most polluted seas in the world.
 The current condition of its ecosystem has been drastically declined in the recent decades.
 Therefore, protection of the Black Sea is a main concern for many countries and it requires international cooperation.
-The main international political instrument provided for the protection of the Black Sea against Pollution (Bucharest Convention, valid since 1994) and the Strategic Action Plan for the Environmental Protection and Rehabilitation of the Black Sea (1996, updated in 2009).
+The main international political instrument provided for the protection of the Black Sea ecosystem is the Convention for the Protection of the Black Sea against Pollution (Bucharest Convention, valid since 1994) and the Strategic Action Plan for the Environmental Protection and Rehabilitation of the Black Sea (1996, updated in 2009).
 Georgia has signed both of the documents.